Researcher Turns HDD Into Rudimentary Microphone - Slashdot

 It's not yelling, if it's yelling?

-This is pretty old and well-known (Score:3)
+This is pretty old and well-known (Score:5, Insightful)

 The original finding from 2008 is here: